ocelot-cloud/store/README.md

 ### License

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under a copyleft open source license, the [GNU Affero General Public License v3.0](https://opensource.org/license/agpl-v3/).
 See the [LICENSE](LICENSE) file for details.